Cheap Thanksgiving Dinner: Cracker Barrel, Golden Corral, Applebee's, Denny's, Hometown Buffet, Boston Market, Shoney's Offer Turkey Day Deals

 According to Good Housekeeping, select Applebee’s locations will be open on Thanksgiving and will be offering a Thanksgiving meal that features turkey, mashed potatoes, gravy, and green beans.
 The price of the meal isn’t stated, but most entrees at Applebee’s average between $13 – $17.

-Restaurant News reports that Denny’s will offer a “Holiday Turkey & Dressing Dinner” on Thanksgiving Day.
+Restaurant News reported that Denny’s will offer a “Holiday Turkey & Dressing Dinner” on Thanksgiving Day.
 Prices vary by location, but most Denny’s restaurants are open 24-hours a day, so you can stop by anytime to get your fill of turkey, stuffing, and sides.

 Most Old Country Buffet, Homestyle Buffet, Country Buffet will open at 11 a.m. on Thanksgiving at 11 a.m.
 Turkey, mashed potatoes, sweet potato casserole, and other holiday favorites will be available in addition to the normal buffet items.
-Adult buffet prices average around $13 per adult but vary by location.
+Adult buffet prices average around $13 per adult, but vary by location.
 If you’re interested in takeout, Old Country Buffet is offering an $89 family meal to go if you order by November 21.

 Boston Market is open on Thursday for dine-in or takeout.
 If you choose to eat at the popular chain restaurant, an individual meal (turkey or chicken), with sides, is priced at $12.99.